The Workbench Scripting Shell features the Files, Globals, Classes, Modules, and Notifications tabs, in addition to the main Shell tab.

 other objects are derived.

 The Modules tab enables you to browse the MySQL Workbench installed modules and their functions.
-Clicking a module within the explorer causes its details to be displayed in a panel below the explorer.
+Clicking a module within the explorer causes its details to be displayed in a panel below the explorer, as the following figure shows.
 This facility is useful for exploring the available modules, and their supported functions.
 It is also a way to check whether custom modules have been correctly installed.